Russian forces attack Kyiv and Kharkiv overnight: there are casualties and destruction

 “Cynically, Putin ordered a brutal, massive missile strike against Ukraine right while delegations are meeting in Abu Dhabi to advance the America-led peace process.
 His missiles hit not only our people, but also the negotiation table,” he stated on X.

-According to Sybiha, this attack demonstrates that “Putin’s place is not at the table of peace, but at the dock of the special tribunal.”
+According to Sybiha, this attack demonstrates that “Putin’s place is not at the table of peace, but in the dock of the special tribunal.”

 According to President Zelenskyy, every such Russian strike on our energy infrastructure proves that there can be no delay in supplying air defence systems.
 No blind eye can be turned to these strikes; they must be met with a strong response.